DavevanHooijdonk/Ford-Stocks/README.md

 - Api runs at http://localhost:8989 by default

-- Authentication server runs at http://localhost:9999 by default
+- Authentication server runs at http://localhost:9999 by default (http://localhost:9999/authentication/oauth/token for token)

 ## Usage